gentmantan/dotfiles/README.md

 ## Overview
 This repository contains my NixOS configuration files.
 It includes separate flake references for several systems:
- - 💻 The [#workstation](./hosts/workstation/configuration-workstation.nix) configuration in particular is of interest due to its use of [flatpak sandboxing](./modules/nix-flatpak.nix) to isolate user applications, as well as waybar and hyprland for window managment.
+ - 💻 The [#workstation](./hosts/workstation/configuration-workstation.nix) configuration is interesting because it uses [flatpak sandboxing](./modules/nix-flatpak.nix) to isolate user applications, as well as [hyprland](https://github.com/hyprwm/Hyprland) for window managment and [nixvim](https://github.com/nix-community/nixvim) for text editing.
- - ☁️ The [#server](./hosts/server/configuration-server.nix) configuration is set up with the host acting as a type 2 hypervisor, utilizing [microvm.nix](https://github.com/astro/microvm.nix) virtual machines that themselves host services using [podman](https://github.com/containers/podman).
+ - ☁️ The [#server](./hosts/server/configuration-server.nix) configuration sets up a host that serves a bunch of containers using [podman](https://github.com/containers/podman) with support for remote unlocking and automatic OS/container upgrades.
  - 🎮 The [#gaming](./hosts/gaming/configuration-gaming.nix) configuration has both KDE and gamescope enabled as compositors, allowing you to choose either in KDM (the login screen).
 [With a few lines](https://search.nixos.org/options?channel=unstable&query=displayManager.autoLogin) you can also reconfigure it to auto-login to gamescope, making it truly deck-like.
  - 💿 The [#livecd](./hosts/server/configuration-server.nix) configuration is able to create a custom ISO with some of my favorite recovery tools, as well as an OpenSSH server.
 Build it by running `nix build .#nixosConfigurations.my-iso.config.system.build.isoImage`.